NinjaDevelper/ansible-dsnode/README.md

 $ cp hosts.template hosts
 ```

-Edit the hosts template ensuring that the hosts you configure are listed, for instance on a local network of nodes:
+Edit the hosts template ensuring that the hosts you configure are listed:

 ```
 [nodes]